-First, the employee is asked to rate themselves on each of the core values, and their manager rates them on those core values, followed by their colleagues (if applicable).
-The ratings are justified by filling out sections labelled ‘Constructive Criticism’ and ‘Praise.’
-The entries made here must always reference the activities that the employee has performed and how well they have performed them.
+First, the employee is asked to rate themselves on each core value, and their manager rates them on those core values, followed by their colleagues (if applicable).
+The ratings are justified by filling out sections labeled ‘Constructive Criticism’ and ‘Praise.’
+The entries made here must always reference the employee's activities and how well they have performed them.

 After the rating section is completed, there are several questions that the employee will then fill out:

 - What is one thing you have accomplished since the last review cycle that you are proud of?

 - What is the most important thing you can improve on between now and the next review?